GUCHU-PUCHU/Facebook-gc-bot/README.md

 ```

 Then you'll be asked what you want to setup.
-choose login, then input your email and password.
+choose `Setup FB account`, then input your email and password.

 To setup the bot's settings, run `npm start` again.
 Then choose `change config`.

-You'll be asked what to change, Hit [Enter] to keep the current values.
+You'll be asked what to change, Hit `[Enter]` to keep the current values.

 _honestly not sure how to loop the setup thing so i'll just leave it as is for now._
 _I'm still learning... if you have suggestions or any ideas that can help, please do tell._